i05nagai/memorandum/language/english_speaking.md

     * If he left immediately, he'd catch the 7:30
 * stand
     * How she stands out as an idivisuals
+    * be vertical
+        * I stood motionless as the snake slithered by
+        * Please stand back so the paramedics can get through
+        * I stood the ironing board against the wall
+        * stand on your hands
+    * be in situation
+        * to be or get into a particular state or situation
+        * As things stand right now, there's no telling who will win
+        * Let the mixture stand for fifteen minutes
+    * be in place
+    * accept
+    * have opinion
+    * stand around
+    * stand by
+        * to continue doing what you said you would when you made a decision, agreement, or promise
+            * Despite its financial problems, the company is standing by the no-redundancy agreement
+        * to continue to believe that something you have said before is still true
+            * I stand by the statement I made earlier. there is no reason for the minister to resign
+    * stand for
+        * represent
+            * to represnet something
+            * she explained that DIN stands for Do It Now
+            * Uncle Sam stands for the US
+        * support
+            * I'm not sure what the Republican candidate stands for
+            * Maybe you think his behavior is OK, but I won't stand for it
+    * stand out
+        * to be easily seen or notices
+        * the black lettering really stands out against that background
+        * the applicant we hired so well qualified, she stood out from all the rest
+        * we had a lot of good applicants for the job, but one stood out from the rest
+    * stand over
+        * to watch someone closely
+        * when you stand over me all the time, it makes me nervous
+    * stand up
+* braces
+    * a set of wires attached to a person's teeth to move them gradually in order to straithen them
 * I can't think of it.
 * field trip
 * help out